therapys/macVNC/README.md

 # Running

-As you might have Apple's Remote Desktop Server already running (which occupies port 5900), you can run macVNC via
+As you might have Apple's Remote Desktop Server already running (which occupies port 5900), you can run macVNC on another port.

+1) List on-screen windows to find the target `windowid`:

+    ./macVNC.app/Contents/MacOS/macVNC -listwindows

+2) Start streaming a specific window (mandatory):

-    ./macVNC.app/Contents/MacOS/macVNC -rfbport 5901
+    ./macVNC.app/Contents/MacOS/macVNC -windowid <id> -rfbport 5901

-In its default setup, macVNC does mouse and keyboard input.
-For this, it needs certain system permissions.
-It tells you on first run if these are missing; you can set up permissions via 'System Preferences'->'Security & Privacy'->'Privacy'->'Accessibility'.
+Permissions:
+- Screen Recording: required to capture the window.
+- Accessibility: required to post mouse/keyboard input.

-Note that if launched from Terminal, the entry shown will be 'Terminal', not 'macVNC'.
+If launched from Terminal, the permission dialogs may show 'Terminal' instead of 'macVNC'.

 Note that setting a password is mandatory in case you want to access the server using MacOS's built-in Screen Sharing app.
 You can do so via the `-passwd` commandline argument.